Mastering your mindset as a freelance writer doesn’t have to be hard.

 Even though this may be a very momentary act, giving yourself time to breathe away from your work is very important.
 Working without breaks is the fast lane to burn out and you want to avoid that.

 Another way to give yourself a chance to relax is by literally giving yourself some slack.
-No matter how great you are, there may be times that you feel like your freelance writing business is failing.
+No matter how great you are, there may be times when you feel like your freelance writing business is failing.

 Maybe a client asked for a rewrite or you were rejected after a cold pitch.
 Rejection and stress can be overwhelming.